srijharao/Artixel/README.md

 - This is an image manipulation and enhancement application that can perform operations over a given image.

 - This project is developed using the MVC architecture, with a Model, View and a Controller.

-- This project has support only for ASCII PPM Image.
+Other design patterns used are
+1. Command Design Pattern
+2. Strategy Desgin Pattern
+3. Adapter Design Pattern
+4. Visitor Design Pattern

+- Application supports image operations on file formats (ppm, bmp, jpg, jpeg and png):
-- Current supported operations for image are - Load, Brighten, Darken, Flip image vertically and horizontally, Convert to greyscale, Split an RGB image into 3 images each for one of R,G,B channels, Combine 3 greyscale images to a single RGB image.
+Load, Save, Brighten, Darken, Blur, Sharpen, Vertical Flip, Horizontal Flip, Dither, Convert to Sepia, Convert to greyscale, Split an RGB image into 3 greyscale images each for one of R,G,B channels, Combine 3 greyscale images to a single RGB image.
+One operation can be applied over the other in any particular order.
+Application uses a hashmap to store all the resultant intermediate image operations and allows user to save the desired image in their chosen location.

-- This project supports single line comments given by hash symbol(#).

-- Current functionality allows user to interact with the program to use above operations, using text-based scripting i.e, passing commands into the Console.
-The program is extendable to add a GUI interaction in the future.

-## Updates made with Version 2:

-- Added the support to load and save conventional file formats (bmp, jpg, jpeg and png) in addition to ASCII ppm files from before.

-- Added the support for color transformations and filters.

-- Supported color transformation operation are: greyscale, sepia (extendable)

-- Supported filters are: blur, sharpen (extendable)

-- Added support for command line argument input for a script file "-file script_path/script_file.txt"

-## Updates in Version 3:

-- Added support for GUI Application.

-- Images now can be manipulated from the GUI Application.

-- Text based application now has a way to get called: -text
+- Application supports text-based scripting i.e, command line inputs, ignoring lines commented by '#', and provides a sophisticated GUI for  user to easily apply filter or color transformations on an image.

-- Added Histogram support for frequency of colors Red, Green, Blue and Intensity.
+- GUI has Histogram support for frequency of colors Red, Green, Blue and Intensity.

 ### To run Application:
 1. GUI mode: ```java -jar IME.jar```